 Haydée Cuza, Ed.D.

-Working closely with the Board of Directors, staff, and the community, Haydée is responsible for sustaining wellness programs and initiatives that eliminate stigma and discrimination.
+Working closely with the Board of Directors, staff, and the community, Haydée is responsible for sustaining programs and initiatives that promote wellness and eliminate stigma and discrimination.
 Additionally, she is committed to the overall growth and success of the mental health consumer run and led movement.
 Haydée leads within diverse communities, as PEERS offers culturally-powered and innovative programs, trainings, and peer groups.

-Before coming to PEERS, Haydée served as the Executive Director for Youth In Mind; as a Social Scientist and Technical Assistance Specialist working with federally funded workforce development programs, nonprofits, and for profit organizations; as the Program Director for Youth Advocate Program in Alameda County, and at 16 years old was a founding member of Foster Youth Connection (FYC), later transitioning to Policy Coordinator for California Youth Connection (formerly FYC).
+Before coming to PEERS, Haydée served as the Interim Executive Director for Youth In Mind; as a Social Scientist and Technical Assistance Specialist focused on federally funded research projects in workforce development programs, nonprofits, and for profit organizations; as the Program Director for Youth Advocate Program in Alameda County, and at 16 years old was a founding member of California Youth Connection (FYC), later transitioning to Policy Coordinator for CYC.
 She has over 13 years of experience in consulting work, including curriculum development, strategic planning, individual and group professional coaching, peer employment support groups, and has extensive experience with bookkeeping, fund development, and financial analysis.

-Haydée loves spending quality time with her wife, daughter, grandson, family, and close friends, and she especially loves dancing and taking time to consciously connect spiritually.
+Haydée enjoys coming to work and spending time with peers.
+She also loves spending quality time with her wife, daughter, grandson, family, and close friends, and she especially loves dancing and taking time to consciously connect spiritually.

 Kenneth Kozi Arrington is a Program Coordinator for PEERS.
 In his role, Kozi is in charge of reaching out to various Alameda County communities, organizations, and agencies that serve people with mental health challenges.
-He also plays a lead role with the Lift Every Voice and Speak (LEVS) Speakers Bureau team.
+He also plays a lead role with Emotional CPR and facilitates WRAP and Tobacco groups.
+He is also the founder and lead facilitator for Pool of Consumer Champions (POCC ) Sexuality & Gender Alliance (SAGA )

-As Program Coordinator, Kozi utilizes his community relations skills to promote awareness, recruit volunteers, and organize events that benefit both the public and people with mental health challenges.
+As Program Outreach Coordinator, Kozi utilizes his community relations skills to promote awareness, recruit volunteers, and organize events that benefit both the public and people with mental health experiences.
 He also introduces the concept and educates members of the community on the importance of mental health.

 What Kozi likes most about being involved with PEERS is his ability to meet with, connect with, listen to, and learn from others.
 He enjoys facilitating self-empowerment with others as well as himself as he proactively engages in his individual recovery.